 - What is a competitor analysis?

-- How to collect data for competitive analysis?
+- How often to conduct a competitor analysis?

 - Should I hire a competitive analysis company?

-You know the saying, “keep your friends close and your enemies closer.”
-Perhaps no other statement can be more reflective of the need for a strategic competitive analysis.
+You know the saying, “Keep your friends close and your enemies closer.”
+Perhaps no other statement can be more reflective of the need for strategic competitive analysis.

-It is very similar to a SWOT analysis.
-Competitive analysis companies often use a mix-mode of qualitative and quantitative research studies to determine the strengths and weaknesses of top competitors.
+Though a competitive assessment differs from a SWOT analysis because it gathers in-depth, measurable insights by using qualitative and quantitative research studies to determine the strengths and weaknesses of top competitors.

 With this information, they are able to provide your organization with data-driven insights into the potential opportunities to act on and threats to be aware of.